COVID-19 Stimulus

 Direct deposit payments were made first to those individuals with a valid routing and account information on file.
 Mailed payments followed via paper check or a debit card.

-If you didn’t get a first or second payment or got less than the full amounts, you may qualify for the 2020 Recovery Rebate Credit and must file a 2020 tax return to claim it, even if you don’t normally file.
+If you didn’t get a first payment or got less than the full amount, you may qualify for the 2020 Recovery Rebate Credit and must file a 2020 tax return to claim it, even if you don’t normally file.

-In order to be eligible for the Economic Impact Payment, you need to meet three conditions (1) have a valid Social Security number (2) not be claimed as a dependent of another taxpayer, and (3) had adjusted gross income under certain limits.
-Below is a link to the IRS webpage with the latest information on the Economic Impact Payment.
+In order to be eligible for the Economic Impact Payment, you had to meet three conditions (1) have a valid Social Security number (2) not be claimed as a dependent of another taxpayer, and (3) had adjusted gross income under certain limits.

-If you didn’t get a first or second payment or got less than the full amounts, you may qualify for the 2020 Recovery Rebate Credit and must file a 2020 tax return to claim it, even if you don’t normally file.
+If you didn’t get a first payment or got less than the full amount, you may qualify for the 2020 Recovery Rebate Credit and must file a 2020 tax return to claim it, even if you don’t normally file.

-For information on first and second round payments, you may:
+For information on your first and second round payments, you may:

-- Refer to IRS letters you received – IRS mailed Notice 1444 for the first Economic Impact Payment and Notice 1444-B for the second Economic Impact Payment to the address they have on file.
+- Refer to IRS letters you received– IRS mailed Notice 1444 for the first Economic Impact Payment and Notice 1444-B for the second Economic Impact Payment to the address they have on file.
+If you received joint payments with your spouse, the letters show the total amount of each payment.
+If you file separate 2020 tax returns, each of you must enter half of the amount of the payment.
+OR

 Direct payments were made to eligible individuals based on the information the IRS had on file for your 2019 tax return, the information provided by you in the online Non-Filers: Enter Payment Info Here tool in 2020, payment information entered on the Get My Payment tool or information provided by a federal agency that issued benefits to you (Social Security Administration, Veteran Affairs or Railroad Retirement Board).